 The chapel in Great Longstone, Derbyshire contains monuments to the "family of Eyre, earls of Newburgh."

-Important Dates for the Eyres family
+Early History of the Eyres family

 This web page shows only a small excerpt of our Eyres research.
 Another 112 words (8 lines of text) covering the years 1216, 1582, 1657, 1635, 1628, 1678, 1659, 1678, 1635, 1695, 1660, 1661, 1689, 1638, 1698, 1666, 1735, 1680, 1700, 1689, 1693, 1638, 1712, 1665, 1715, 1698, 1701, 1705, 1715, 1670, 1715, 1729, 1585, 1661, 1662 and 1768 are included under the topic Early Eyres History in all our PDF Extended History products and printed products wherever possible.